reachsrirams/openstack-scripts/README.md

 3. Many scripts detect the OpenStack Node Type automatically using `util/detect-nodetype.sh` script.
 4. The node type controller includes network node capabilities.
 This is new behavior in OpenStack since Liberty release.
 5. VXLAN is the default tenant network type used.
+6. In Ocata Nova has default support for Cells.
+To add compute nodes for scheduling you may need to execute `nova-manage cells_v2 discover_hosts --verbose` command on the controller.

 ## How to use the scripts step by step ##